Position

 What does a Scientist do?

 A scientist conducts research to expand knowledge in various fields.
-They design experiments, analyze data, and draw conclusions.
+They design experiments, collect data, and analyze results.
 Scientists work in labs, offices, and sometimes in the field.
 They use tools and technology to test hypotheses and solve problems.
-Their work can lead to new discoveries, technologies, and treatments.
-Scientists often publish their findings in journals or present them at conferences.
+They write reports and present findings to peers and the public.
+Scientists often collaborate with others to achieve common goals.
+Their work can lead to new discoveries and innovations.

 View Scientist jobs nearby